17 years of age

-The close in age exception to the age of consent law recognizes that those who are close in age should not necessarily be charged with sex crimes due to a legal consent question.
+The close in age exception to the age of consent law recognizes that those who are close in age should not necessarily be charged with sex crimes or sexual abuse due to a legal consent question.
 This is also referred to as the “Romeo and Juliet” law in Colorado.

 A young person who:

 - with a person who is within 4 years of his or her age.2

 Example: Claire is a 14-year-old and chooses to have sex with Anthony, who is 17.
 Though she is below the technical age of consent, because Anthony is within 4 years of her age (and therefore within Colorado’s age exemption law), they can choose to engage in sexual intercourse without violating statutory rape laws.
 If instead, Anthony was 21, he could be charged criminally, as Claire is too young to consent to have sex with him.

 If the person is between the ages of 15 but under 17: